Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ***

 ### Issue T185533 - Wikistats Beta: Fix accessibility/markup issues of Wikistats 2.0 (Part 2: Search placeholder)

+_Contributors:_
+* Michael Cornacchio

 _Description:_ The WikiStats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
 Additionally, the MediaWiki reviewers advocated for the use of their stylelinter.
 The stylelinter identified numerous issues that required adjustment.